ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Related Works

 \subsection{Neural Radiance Fields}

 The advent of NeRF~\cite{mildenhall2021nerf} has facilitated a paradigm shift in novel view synthesis, achieving remarkable rendering quality.
-The NeRF employs a Multilayer Perceptron (MLP) to represent a scene, correlating spatial coordinates and viewing directions with corresponding color and volumetric density attributes, and then generates a novel view by volume rendering techniques.
-While NeRF's versatility has been demonstrated across a gamut of applications—from the 3D object generation~\cite{lin2023magic3d, poole2022dreamfusion, liu2023zero, metzer2023latent} to capturing human performances~\cite{xu2021h, zhao2022humannerf, su2021nerf, jiang2022neuman, weng2022humannerf}, and even extending to dynamic videos~\cite{gao2021dynamic, li2023dynibar, li2022neural, tretschk2021non, pumarola2021d}—its efficacy is notably hindered by a fundamental constraint: the reliance on a dense set of training images.
+The NeRF employs a Multilayer Perceptron (MLP) to represent a scene, correlating 3D coordinates and viewing directions with corresponding color and volumetric density attributes, and then generates a novel view by volume rendering techniques.
+While NeRF's versatility has been demonstrated across various applications, \eg the 3D object generation~\cite{lin2023magic3d, poole2022dreamfusion, liu2023zero, metzer2023latent}, capturing human performances~\cite{xu2021h, zhao2022humannerf, su2021nerf, jiang2022neuman, weng2022humannerf}, dynamic videos~\cite{gao2021dynamic, li2023dynibar, li2022neural, tretschk2021non, pumarola2021d}, and so on, its efficacy is notably hindered by a fundamental constraint: the reliance on a dense set of training images.
 This requirement poses significant challenges, particularly in scenarios restricted to a scant number of views, thus hampering its practical application.
 In addressing this critical bottleneck, our work focuses on improving NeRF's performance under the constraints of limited input.